Floofies/Differentia.js/CONTRIBUTING.md

   ]
 };

-// Define your Strategy. "main" and "interface" properties are required. strategies.myStrategy = {
+// Define your Strategy, adding it to the "strategies" object. "main" and "interface" properties are required. strategies.myStrategy = {
 	interface: function (object) {
-		runStrategy(strategies.myStrategy, {
+		// Here we call "runStrategy" and include our Strategy as parameter 1 runStrategy(strategies.myStrategy, {
 			subject: object
 		});
 	},
 	main: function (state) {
-		// Only overwrite Primitives
+		// This function will be executed for every iteration
-		if (!state.isContainer) {
+		// Only overwrite what is not an Object/Array if (!state.isContainer) {
-			state.tuple.subject[state.accessor] = "Hello World";
+			// This assignment is equal to 'object.greetingsN[0] = "Hello World"' state.tuple.subject[state.accessor] = "Hello World";
 		}
 	}